Department of Citywide Administrative Services311Search all NYC.gov websites

 Deputy Commissioner/Chief Human Capital Officer

 With over 25 years of public service, her unwavering dedication and passion for improving government operations have fueled her impactful civil service journey.
-Within DCAS, Katrina has cultivated a deep understanding of government dynamics, civil service intricacies, and innovative problem-solving techniques.
-With a determination to advance DCAS's mission and enhance New York City's appeal as a flexible and attractive workplace, she is enthusiastic about her role in contributing to New York City’s ongoing success and the agency's growth, highlighting the importance of our workforce.
+Within DCAS, Porter has cultivated a deep understanding of government dynamics, civil service intricacies, and innovative problem-solving techniques.
+With a determination to advance DCAS' mission and enhance New York City's appeal as a flexible and attractive workplace, she is enthusiastic about her role in contributing to New York City’s ongoing success and the agency's growth, highlighting the importance of our workforce.

 Joseph Wagner